thomasapope/capstone-game/README.md

 # capstone-game
 A survival defense game.

+## Setting / Story:

 Humanity has fallen.
 The last survivors have built primitive communities among the ruins of our past.
 Nature is no longer mans best friend.

-At night hordes of mutant animals come to attack your community and steal your children.
-You must stop them by any means neccesary.
+At night hordes of mutant animals come to attack communities to kidnap and enslave their children.

-Maintain and upgrade buildings, manage your resources, and use whatever weapons are at your disposal to defend yourself and your community.
+You play as the protectors of a community under siege.
+You must fight off the mutant hordes, maintain and upgrade your buildings, and find a way to escape to somewhere safer.

 ## Tools:
 - Unity